phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 for example), will have their absolute intensities exposed.

-Note that luminosities cannot be exposed for any dataset in which `pblum_mode` is 'scale to data' as the entire light curve must be computed prior to scaling.
+Note that luminosities cannot be exposed for any dataset in which `pblum_mode` is 'dataset-scaled' as the entire light curve must be computed prior to scaling.
+These will be excluded from the output with error, but with a warning message in the [phoebe.logger](phoebe.logger.md), if enabled.

 Additionally, an estimate for the total fluxes `pbflux` and `pbflux_ext` can optionally be computed.
 These will also be computed at t0@system,